TelerikAcademy/Web-Applications-with-Node.js/Course Project/PROJECT_DEFENSES.md

 ##  Defense Procedure

-Each team has exactly 40 minutes for their defense.
+Each team has exactly 30 minutes for their defense.
 They will be split as follows:

-1. The whole team presents the application Present the application - **total 5 minutes**
-  - What is the application for?
-  - The video in YouTube
-  - The uploaded project in [Telerik Academy Showcase System](http://best.telerikacademy.com)
-2. Each team member presents part of the application that they had worked on - **total of 25 minutes**
+1. Each team member presents part of the application that they had worked on
-  - Each team members has **5 minutes** to present "their" part of the project
+  - Each team members has **10 minutes** to present "their" part of the project
-3. The trainer asks questions - **up to 10 minutes**
+2. The trainer asks questions

 - Keep in mind, that if the trainer has **suspicions about the participation of a team member**, he can give him/her a specific a specific task to be done immediately
   - Add a one more property on a database document